georgiptr/SnapTimer/Readme.txt

 Icons from http://www.fatcow.com/free-icons/

 Release history
+0.3 (Georgi Petrov's version) - 9/2020
+Added "Hide seconds" option to hide seconds and show hours:minutes only Fixed a play/pause bug (was present only in the latest unreleased codebase)

 0.2 -
 Fixed relative paths when started from another directory Startup position dropdown is now read only